 Among other fantastic Siam Cafe’s appetizers, the Siam rolls and accompanying sweet and sour plum sauce are also among the city’s best.
 The egg rolls are luscious, golden hued meal starters–so good it always prompts me to ponder that conundrum as to how the Chinese were able to wield such strong influence on Thai cuisine yet you rarely find good egg rolls in Chinese restaurants.
 Siam Cafe’s rolls, for example, are better than any you’ll find in any of the Duke City’s Chinese restaurant.

-Dessert is often referred to as the conundrum of Asian meals.
+30 July 2021: Dessert is often referred to as the conundrum of Asian meals.
 In many cases, especially after ingesting coconut infused curries and cloying sauces, the last thing you need is something exceedingly sweet or rich.
 Fortunately the answer to the conundrum is the Thai standard, mangoes with sticky rice.
-The sticky rice is imbued with coconut milk, but the mangoes in season provide such a complementary yet contrasting taste sensation that deliciousness abounds.
+The sticky rice is enriched with coconut milk, but the mangoes in season provide such a complementary yet contrasting taste sensation that deliciousness abounds.
 There are few desserts quite as refreshing.

-The service at Siam Cafe is generally first-rate, especially if you’re attended to by Art, the restaurant manager who shares my passion for European automobiles.
+The service at Siam Cafe is generally first-rate.
 Arrive at the start of lunch time and you’ll often find the entire staff dining together in relative quiet.
 They seem more attuned to culinary enjoyment than the American practice of talking all the way through a meal.
 Only the arrival of a new customer stirs immediate response, a courteous and hearty welcome to the very best Thai restaurant in the Duke City.

 5500 San Mateo, N.E.